infernao/movie-booking/README.md

 A Movie Ticket Booking System that allows users to search for movies, select a theater, book seats, and make payments.
 The system supports multiple theaters, screens, and seat categories.
 This project is built using **Node.js, Express.js, MongoDB**, and **React** for the frontend with basic ui and stylying

-website is currently deployed on vercel -https://cinema-rho-hazel.vercel.app/
+website is currently deployed on vercel -https://cinema-rho-hazel.vercel.app/ When you will open the live link in your device for first time it will take 50 seconds for backend to get live.
 ---

 ## Table of Contents